ros-hybrid-behaviour-planner/so_data/README.md

                  diffusion_center=20)
 ```

-In this mechanism a buffer is requered too.
+In this mechanism a buffer is required too.
 The data used in the calculation will be provided by method `agent_list` of the buffer.
 A frame and a key have to be specified to indicate which gradient frame id is used for the morphogenesis mechanism and which key the payload data under consideration has.
 Moving and static defines whether moving or static gradient data will be returned by the buffer.
 Usually moving gradients are considered in this pattern.